 Upgrade the hardware on doors, cabinets, and plumbing fixtures.
 Faucets, doorknobs, and cabinet handles make a strong impression on visitors.
 Remove any hardware that is chipped, faded, and cheap-looking.
 Installing new ones with modern designs will not cost a lot.

 Just like door and plumbing hardware, faceplates, and light switches are small details that get a lot of attention.
 Get rid of metallic light switch covers; they look dated.
 Replace all wall switches and power sockets that are faded, old, damaged, or cheap-looking.

 One of the top affordable remodeling projects is to improve a home’s lighting.
 You can replace all dated lighting fixtures with modern versions.
 Add class to the home by installing recessed lighting in the hallway, living room, and kitchen.
 Improve kitchen lighting with under-the-counter lights.
 But don’t forget about adding additional lights where possible.
 If your top-floor bedrooms don’t have pot lights, attic access makes that cheaper than you might think.

 Good landscaping is probably the only home improvement that becomes more valuable as it gets older.
 Your landscaping is vital because it is a vital part of the home’s curb appeal, but making the landscaping stand out does not have to cost a lot.
 One of the ways to upgrade your landscaping is to add a lot of hardscaping and you can DIY many of those.

 10. Install Outdoor Lighting

-Just like your indoor lighting, the outdoor lighting should be decorative and functional.
-The lighting scheme should highlight the best features of the house at night, provide sufficient illumination to make it easy to navigate the property after sunset and provide security to deter both human and animal intruders.
+Just like your indoor lighting, outdoor lighting should be decorative and functional.
+The lighting scheme should highlight the best features of the house at night, provide sufficient illumination to make it easy to navigate the property after sunset, and provide security to deter both human and animal intruders.